-Another <em>Fantastic Four</em> character without limits, Owen Reece never quite realized just how powerful he really was after the accident that gave him control over objects on a molecular level until Doctor Doom made things clear in 1984's <em>Secret Wars</em>. <p>Gaining new respect after saving the world from the Beyonder in <em>Secret Wars II</em>, the Molecule Man ended up giving up his life to become a new Cosmic Cube in the "Secret Wars III" storyline in <em>FF</em> soon afterwards (he came back, of course, only to seemingly die again in the original volume of <em>Dark Avengers</em>).
+Another <em>Fantastic Four</em> character without limits, Owen Reece never quite realized just how powerful he really was after the accident that gave him control over objects on a molecular level until Doctor Doom made things clear in 1984's <em>Secret Wars</em>. <p>Gaining new respect after saving the world from the Beyonder in <em>Secret Wars II</em>, the Molecule Man ended up giving up his life to become a new Cosmic Cube in the "Secret Wars III" storyline in <em>FF</em> soon afterwards.
+He came back, playing a major role in <i>Secret Wars</i> as the source of Doom's power.

-Maybe it's possible that the Sentry didn't exactly have <em>omnipotence</em> as such, but when you add the abilities of both the Sentry and the Void together and they were the same person, after all you're still left with something that's far more powerful than most people could wrap their brains around. <p>Include poor Robert Reynolds as one of those people; as if he didn't have enough problems before he gained his powers, the resultant power-up was enough to truly break his mind, and create an instability that ultimately threatened to destroy all of Earth's Mightiest Heroes in <em>Siege</em>.
+Maybe it's possible that the Sentry didn't exactly have <em>omnipotence</em> as such, but when you add the abilities of both the Sentry and the Void together -- and they were the same person, after all -- you're still left with something that's far more powerful than most people could wrap their brains around. <p>Include poor Robert Reynolds as one of those people; as if he didn't have enough problems before he gained his powers, the resultant power-up was enough to truly break his mind, and create an instability that ultimately threatened to destroy all of Earth's Mightiest Heroes in <em>Siege</em>.

-Valiant's Man of The Atom gained his abilities in an accident not unlike <em>Watchmen</em>'s Doctor Manhattan, but with seemingly even greater powers: Phil Seleski managed to apparently create his own universe, complete with a number of super-powered beings, which surely puts him definitively in the godhood neighborhood. <P>When it came to whether or not the power had a detrimental effect, Solar had a lucky escape: The <em>Unity 2000</em> mini-series was apparently set to reveal that there was a hidden, malevolent plan that he was keeping a secret from his fellow heroes, but such a plan was never revealed due to Valiant/Acclaim shutting down the comic line before the series could be completed.
+The Man of The Atom gained his abilities in an accident not unlike <em>Watchmen</em>'s Doctor Manhattan, but with seemingly even greater powers: Phil Seleski managed to apparently create his own universe, complete with a number of super-powered beings, which surely puts him definitively in the godhood neighborhood. <P>When it came to whether or not the power had a detrimental effect, Solar had a lucky escape: The <em>Unity 2000</em> mini-series was apparently set to reveal that there was a hidden, malevolent plan that he was keeping a secret from his fellow heroes, but such a plan was never revealed due to Valiant/Acclaim shutting down the comic line before the series could be completed.

 Surely one of the prime examples of absolute power corrupting absolutely, Hal Jordan's transformation from grief-stricken Green Lantern to Parallax something later retconned into the results of subtle mind-control as much as the result of trauma and killing all of the Guardians in order to steal their power turned the space cop hero into a man out to restart time in order to "fix" events that he disagreed with. <p>Luckily, the other DCU heroes stopped him before he'd gone too far, otherwise we might have ended up with a universe where all of the characters' histories were wiped out, their costumes subtly changed and their series all restarted from #1 in the same month.
 Hey, <em>wait</em>...

-Oh, Jean.
+Every time the Phoenix Force takes control of a hero in the Marvel Universe, it always goes terribly, terribly wrong.
+Here are two perfect examples. <p>First off, we’re going to talk about the Phoenix Five – a group of five mutants, lead by Scott Summers, who shared the power of the Phoenix during <i>Avengers Vs. X-Men</i>.
+Things started out well enough, with the Phoenix Five setting about fixing and healing the world, and solving large scale problems.
+But things devolved when the power went to their heads, and they began planning to eliminate humanity and remake the world in their image. <p>The Phoenix Five’s darkest moment came when Cyclops, fueled by Phoenix power and lacking his natural morality, slew his mentor Professor X, splintering the X-Men and nearly killing Xavier’s dream. <p>And then there’s Jean Grey.
 The original Phoenix, and as much of a cautionary tale as should've been needed for Scott Summers to realize that trying to control the Phoenix Force was far easier said than done. <P>After all, the Phoenix was responsible for Jean's death twice (Well, <em>once</em>, because the first one wasn't Jean, except it kind of was, except it wasn't and I don't even understand what's official continuity about that anymore), both times <em>right in front of Scott's face</em>. <p>And yet, he thought he could do it and that it'd all turn out alright this time.
 Did Jean die for nothing, Scott?
 Or are you really just so full of hubris that you thought you could do a better job of keeping a lid on an unstoppable force of vengeful nature than she could?
 Professor Xavier would be so disappointed in you.
-(If, you know, you hadn't just killed him.)
+Bet that one <i>still</i> stings.